bkonkle/nakago/website/docs/features/dependency-injection.md

 The `PostgresRepositoryProvider` struct is empty, and just exists so that we can implement the `Provider<T>` trait.
 It uses `#[derive(Default)]` because it doesn't need to initialize any config properties or context.
 It doesn't _have_ to be empty, though, and can carry information for the provider that is passed in on initialization and held until the Provider is invoked.

-The result is wrapped in an `inject::Result` so that an `Err` can be returned to handle things like a failed `i.get()` call or a failed database connection initialization.
+The result is wrapped in an `provider::Result` so that an `Err` can be returned to handle things like a failed `i.get()` call or a failed database connection initialization.

 In this particular case since `Pool<Postgres>` is a known Sized type, it's safe to provide it without Boxing it to handle Unsized dynamic trait implementations.
 In many cases, however, you'll be working with `dyn Trait` implementations so that you can swap between implementations easily.
 You'll want to make sure to box it up like `Box<dyn Trait>` so that it can later be wrapped in the Shared Future and held across await points.